Why Is Time Passing So Quickly These Days?

-- When you’re 50 years old and you still haven’t reached your main career goals, and you realize that you’re career won’t last much past 70, time can seem to be moving much too quickly.
+- When you’re 50 years old and you still haven’t reached your main career goals, and you realize that your career won’t last much past 70, time can seem to be moving much too quickly.

 These are the kinds of things that can wake us up at 2 am, filled with despair at the passing of time and the dwindling hope that we will ever make anything of ourselves.

 And, if our main first-person running commentary throughout our lives involves the thought “there’s never enough time”, is it any wonder we feel like time is passing more quickly than it should?

 What Can Be Done?

 If you find that time is moving too quickly, and you’d like to slow it down a bit, here are some suggestions that have worked for me, and others with whom I have worked.
 Your mileage, of course, might vary.

 One: Close Your Open Loops: To the extent that you experience accelerating time due to the “losing time” and “pressure” effects, it will help to get all the open loops out of your mind.
 Open loops are all the unfinished business that your mind keeps coming back to over and over again.
 Open loops distract you from the task at hand, and create stress.
 They are one of the reasons things take longer than they should.
 And they add to the feeling that there’s never enough time to get everything done.